Vlad-Lee/fifa_wc_2026_pred/README.md

   round-robins, then the knockout bracket with extra time and penalty shootouts) many thousands of times and averages the outcomes.
 - **Streamlit app** — a multi-page explorer for the forecast.
-- **Notebook** — the same pipeline, end to end, with explanation between cells.

 ## Repository structure